Hybrid VCSPs with crisp and conservative valued templates: Preliminaries

-There has been remarkable progress on this conjecture.
-It has been verified for domains of size 2 \cite{schaefer78:complexity}, 3 \cite{bulatov06:3-elementjacm}, or for languages containing all unary relations on $D$ \cite{bulatov11:conservative}.
+This theorem first has been verified for domains of size 2 \cite{schaefer78:complexity}, 3 \cite{bulatov06:3-elementjacm}, or for languages containing all unary relations on $D$ \cite{bulatov11:conservative}.
 It has also been shown that it is equivalent to its restriction for directed graphs (that is when $\Gamma$ contains a single binary relation $\varrho$) \cite{DBLP:conf/cp/BulinDJN13}.
-Unfortunately, in the general case the conjecture remains open.
+Just recently, a number of authors \cite{DBLP:Rafiey,Bulatov17a,Zhuk17} independently claimed the proof of the conjecture.